 Each fuel card company has a different approach to handling fraud, so read through your terms and conditions to ensure you are following your Terms & Conditions.
 Additionally, ask your drivers to keep your vendor’s helpline stored in their phones so they can quickly make contact in case of a lost or stolen card.
 It’s essential to notify your cardholder of a missing card quickly so they can lock down your accounts and issue new cards to get your drivers back on the road.

 No Lights, No Cameras, No Action

 As scammers develop new strategies to defraud companies, P-Fleet is dedicated to minimizing the risks for our clients.
-By creating a vigilant partnership between fleet managers and their drivers, companies can avoid the headache of fuel card fraud.
+By creating a vigilant partnership between fleet managers and their drivers, companies can avoid the headache of fraud.